2018 OFFICIAL CONTEST RULES

-CONTESTANT DRAW: Contestants in both the Junior and Regular Divisions will report to our “Green Room” on Saturday morning at 8:00 a.m. prior to the PE’s so lots can be drawn for the order of play, and contestants can receive any last-minute instructions.
+CONTESTANT DRAW: Contestants in all Divisions will report to our “Green Room” on Saturday morning at 8:00 a.m. prior to the PE’s so lots can be drawn for the order of play, and contestants can receive any last-minute instructions.
 Contestants not in attendance at this time cannot participate in the contest.
-(Please note that contestants should bring their costume with them to this drawing for the order of play on Saturday morning as there will not be time to return to the hotel to get them before the first few contestants are scheduled to compete by 9 a.m.
+(Please note that Junior contestants should bring their costume with them to this drawing for the order of play on Saturday morning as there will not be time to return to the hotel to get them before the first few contestants are scheduled to compete by 9 a.m.
 For this reason, a complimentary light breakfast we be available in the Green Room on Saturday morning for contestants for their convenience.)

 During the actual competitions, if a contestant is not on hand when their playing position is called, the contestant will be considered to have withdrawn from competition.
 Order of play for the Semi-Finals and Finals will be drawn on stage as soon as practical after completion of judging for that round, respectively.